gaphor/gaphor/docs/index.rst

 You can use Gaphor to quickly visualize different aspects of a system as well as create complete, highly complex models.

 Gaphor is 100% Open source.
-Source code and issue tracker can be found on `GitHub <https://github.org/gaphor/gaphor>`_.
+The code and issue tracker can be found on `GitHub <https://github.org/gaphor/gaphor>`_.

-This documentation is aimed at those who would be interested in making contributions to Gaphor.
+This documentation is for you if you want to get more our of Gaphor.
+The Features section describes integrations with Sphinx and Jupyter notebooks, as well as fancy CSS styling tricks.
 For download instructions, tutorials and how-to's, please visit the `Gaphor Website <https://gaphor.org>`_.

 If you're into writing plug-ins for Gaphor you should have a look at our